faraimazh/quantumtech.africa/README.md

 - We gather top talent in quantum in the continent and bring together great minds across the ecosystem in think and do tanks to discuss, share and inspire ideas of innovation.

+- We provide Market Entry Consultancy for innovative business owners looking to enter the quantum tech market in Africa.

 ## Why our website is on GitHub

 We believe in transparency — how we think, what we believe and why — is the first step to build trust.